This is unacceptable. When will my neighbors admit it?

 “Heir Apparent” – Chapter One of River Dragon

 “Heir Apparent” – Chapter One of River Dragon This is an excerpt from River Dragon, Book 5 in the Ari Ara Series.
-You can get River Dragon through our Community Publishing Campaign.
+You can get River Dragon here.
 Gritting her teeth, Ari Ara waved to the crowd, a fixed smile plastered on her face.
-The horse fidgeted beneath her, sensing her discomfort […]
+The horse fidgeted beneath her, sensing her discomfort and distraction.
+Her fitted […]

 Read more »